Cyan4973/xxHash/README.md

 ======================================

 xxHash is an Extremely fast Hash algorithm, running at RAM speed limits.
 It successfully completes the [SMHasher](http://code.google.com/p/smhasher/wiki/SMHasher) test suite which evaluates collision, dispersion and randomness qualities of hash functions.
+Code is highly portable, and hashes are identical on all platforms (little / big endian).

 |Branch      |Status   |
 |------------|---------|